Interdisciplinary Studies

 rksharp@rice.edu

-The Interdisciplinary Studies program at Rice University, offered by the Glasscock School of Continuing Studies at Rice University is designed for post-baccalaureate students who crave intellectual challenge at a world-class university.
-Three paths are available: the Master of Interdisciplinary Studies (MIS) degree, the post-Masters Diploma in Liberal Studies (DLS), and the Dual Credit Teacher Credentialing graduate certificates.
+The Interdisciplinary Studies program at Rice University, offered through the Susanne M. Glasscock School of Continuing Studies, provides intellectually rich graduate-level pathways for students who seek challenge, creativity, and connection at a world-class university.
+Three options are available: the Master of Interdisciplinary Studies (MIS) degree, the post-Masters Diploma in Liberal Studies (DLS), and the Dual Credit Teacher Credentialing graduate certificates.

 Master of Interdisciplinary Studies (MIS)